Deep Signature FBSDE Algorithm: Numerical results

 Figure \ref{fig:lookback_time} compares the running times over different methods and time steps respectively.
 The running times are approximately linear with the number of segmentations and time steps.
 Log-signature and signature methods run 100 times faster with 5 segmentation ($\tilde{n} =5$) than vanilla-LSTM with 500 times steps ($n = 500$).
 Therefore, summarizing the stock data paths into signature into a few segmentations, and then inputting them into the neural network would save us a great amount of time, and obtain the similar accuracy.

-In addition, our method can handle high-frequencey data.
+In addition, our method can handle high-frequency data.
 It would be impracticable to input a stock paths with $n=5000$ into the vanilla-LSTM since it would take too long to train.
 However, we could first divide the 5000 time steps into 5 or 20 segmentation, and then compute the log-signature and signature of segmentations, which will be finally input into the neural networks.
 As we can see from this example, our method reaches a higher accuracy in an time efficient manner.

 Furthermore, our method could handle high frequency data with a long time duration.
+In general, for a given time horizon $T$, we could choose $n$ (e.g. n=5000 or larger) large enough such that we can still simulate the asset dynamic with small step size, i.e. $\Delta t$ small, while the number of segments remain fixed.
+In our algorithm, the time discretization $n$ will only affect the data generation process which is offline.
+The computation efficiency of our algorihtm is only affected by the number of segments $\widetilde n$.
 Continuing with lookback option example, now we choose the parameters to be $x_0 = 1, r = 0.01, \sigma = 0.05, T = 10$.
 Since the numerical difference between log-signature and signature methods are minimal, we only make a comparison between vanilla-LSTM and Sig-LSTM in Figure \ref{fig:lookback_T10}.
 Figure \ref{fig:lookback_T10_close} plots a closeup of lookback option prices with different time-steps.
 Comparing to Vanilla-LSTM with $n = 500$, our Sig-LSTM methods with $\tilde{n} =5 $ and $n = 5000$ improves the accuracy by 1.36\%, and underestimates the solution only 0.624\%.
-In the meantime, our Sig-LSTM method with $\tilde{n} =5 $ and $n = 5000$ runs 100 times faster than Vanilla-LSTM with $n = 500$, which is quite impressive. \\
+In the meantime, our Sig-LSTM method with $\tilde{n} =5 $ and $n = 5000$ runs 100 times faster than Vanilla-LSTM with $n = 500$.